 Over half of Canadians are pet owners

-In Canada, 58% of the population owns a pet.
+In Canada, around 60% of the population owns a pet.
 This is very similar to the global figure of 57%.
-The pet population in Canada was 27.9 million in 2020.
+The pet population in Canada was estimated to be 28.5 million in 2025, including dogs, cats, and other animals.
 Cats are the most common pets, with about 38% of Canadian households having at least one cat.
 Dogs are the second most popular pets with 35% of households owning one.
 Globally, 33% are dog owners and 23% are cat owners.

 Some Canadians also like to own exotic pets.
 Birds are the most popular exotic pets, but people also own wild cats, turtles, snakes, wild dogs, arachnids, and amphibians.
 Some people even keep crocodiles and alligators.